Documentation · Attribution · Models + Reconciliation Panel

 How to pick your model — 4 steps

-- Step 2.
+2. Step 2.
 Open /marketing-acquisition and look at AttributionDrilldownCard.
 The Channel -> campaign -> adset -> ad drill-down is the first card on /marketing-acquisition.
-Above it is the model-pill bar with all 6 attribution models.
+Above it is the model-pill bar with all six heuristic attribution models plus the Reconciled · Total Impact lens (BETA).
 Below it is the Reconciliation Panel showing the 3-way gap.

 FAQ